List of Dexter's Laboratory episodes: Season 3 (2001–02)

-Candi Milo replaced Christine Cavanaugh as the voice of Dexter after six episodes due to Cavanaugh's retirement from voice acting.

-This is the first season to feature the new character designs and the UPA-influenced backgrounds, the latter of which was exclusive to this season.
+This is the first season to feature new character designs and UPA-influenced backgrounds, the latter of which was exclusive to this season.
 It is also the first season to use digital ink and paint, and the first season that Chris Savino takes over as the director.

-The third season adopted a different episode format from the other seasons, with most of its episodes being two 9-minute shorts with a 3-minute short sandwiched in between, rather than the original format of three 7-minute shorts.
+The third season adopted a different episode format from the other seasons, with most of its episodes being two 9-minute shorts with a 3-minute short in between, rather than the original format of three 7-minute shorts.

+Candi Milo replaced Christine Cavanaugh as the voice of Dexter onward during this season, following the first three episodes and the segment "Tele Trauma".
+Allison Moore returned to voice Dee Dee for this season.